-The GameAbove College of Engineering and Technology provides world-class experiences in engineering, technology, cybersecurity, autonomous vehicles, drone technology, gaming, aviation, and other areas of study in high-demand career fields.
+The GameAbove College of Engineering and Technology provides world-class experiences in engineering, technology, cybersecurity, construction management, autonomous vehicles, drone technology, aviation, and other areas of study in high-demand career fields.

-Research labs: Sill now offers two engineering research labs, where faculty members can do their own research and collaborate with students.
+- Research labs: Sill now offers dedicated engineering research labs where faculty members can do their research and collaborate with students.
 An example is the Electrical Engineering and Computer Engineering lab, where three to four faculty members can work simultaneously.
 Such a feature is crucial in attracting top-notch faculty, who will directly inquire about the opportunity a facility offers to advance their research.

-Mechanical engineering research lab and auto lab: Another distinctly hands-on area, where students can work on engines and machines, do research and learn about automotive computer technology that resists hacking efforts.
-The lab also supports the College's SAE student vehicle team.
+- Jack E. Roush Automotive lab: A distinctly hands-on area where students can work on automotive systems, research, and learn about automotive computer technology that resists hacking efforts.
+The lab also supports the EMU Baja SAE student vehicle team.

-Robotics lab: Students going into engineering manufacturing will benefit greatly in using one of the five robotic arms in the lab—a key feature of so many plants and production facilities.
+- Robotics lab: Students going into engineering manufacturing will benefit greatly from using one of the five robotic arms in the lab—a key feature of so many plants and production facilities.

-In addition, the special cyber security lab, loaded with new computers, offers three options for students, all in one classroom.
-They can experience a live lecture in class, a live lecture via Zoom, or an asynchronous, recorded lecture.
+In addition, the cybersecurity teaching labs are loaded with new computers and offer three options for students, all in one classroom.
+They can experience a live lecture in class, via Zoom, or an asynchronous, recorded lecture.
 Such a three-pronged option broadens enrollment possibilities for students who cannot regularly make it to campus because of work and other demands.

-Flexible maker space: Sill offers a variety of these areas, where faculty and students can engage in a variety of projects, based on the room’s versatility.
+- Flexible maker space: Both Sill and Roosevelt Halls offer areas where faculty and students can engage in various projects.
 Electrical outlets hang from the ceiling, offering easier maneuvering.
 The availability of such work areas can help faculty attract grants and enhance collaboration with companies and businesses.

-A virtual reality lab: The lab is an immersive and active virtual reality environment integrated with the state-of-the-art hardware and software with researchers working on reconfigurable manufacturing and design visualization.
+- Virtual reality lab: An immersive and active environment integrated with state-of-the-art hardware and software, with researchers working on reconfigurable manufacturing and design visualization.